-Sec.
+- Sec.
 9.3.
 Enforcement of Regulations.

-The Tribal Gaming Agency shall ensure the enforcement of the rules, regulations, and specifications promulgated under this Compact, including under section 9.1.
+The Tribal Gaming Agency shall ensure the enforcement of the rules, regulations, and specifications promulgated under this Amended Compact, including under section 9.1. - Sec.

-Sec.
 9.4.
 State Civil and Criminal Jurisdiction.

-Nothing in this Compact impairs the civil or criminal jurisdiction of the State, local law enforcement agencies and state courts under Public Law 280 (18 U.S.C. § 1162; 28 U.S.C. § 1360) or IGRA.
-Except as provided below, all State and local law enforcement agencies and state courts shall exercise jurisdiction to enforce the State's criminal laws on the Tribe's Indian lands, including the Gaming Facility and all related structures, in the same manner and to the same extent, and subject to the same restraints and limitations, imposed by the laws of the State and the United States, as is exercised by State and local law enforcement agencies and state courts elsewhere in the State.
+Nothing in this Amended Compact impairs the civil or criminal jurisdiction of the State under Public Law 280 (18 U.S.C. § 1162; 28 U.S.C. § 1360) or IGRA to the extent applicable.
+Except as provided below and in the Tribal Law and Order Act, all state and local law enforcement agencies and state courts shall exercise jurisdiction to enforce the State's criminal laws within the Tribe's Indian lands, including the Gaming Facility and all related structures, in the same manner and to the same extent, and subject to the same restraints and limitations, imposed by the laws of the State and the United States, as is exercised by state and local law enforcement agencies and state courts elsewhere in the State, to the fullest extent permitted by decisions of the United States Supreme Court related to Public Law 280.
 The Tribe hereby consents to such criminal jurisdiction.
-However, no Gaming Activity conducted by the Tribe pursuant to this Compact may be deemed to be a civil or criminal violation of any law of the State.
-Except for such Gaming Activity conducted pursuant to this Compact, criminal jurisdiction to enforce State gambling laws on the Tribe's Indian lands, and to adjudicate alleged violations thereof, is hereby transferred to the State pursuant to 18 U.S.C. § 1166(d).
+However, no Gaming Activity conducted by the Tribe pursuant to this Amended Compact may be deemed to be a criminal violation of any law of the State.
+Except for such Gaming Activity conducted pursuant to this Amended Compact, criminal jurisdiction to enforce state gambling laws on the Tribe's Indian lands, and to adjudicate alleged violations thereof, is hereby transferred to the State pursuant to 18 U.S.C. § 1166(d).